WilliamDavidRead/sentiment-analysis-assignment-public/README.md

 # sentiment-analysis-assignment-public
-Contains the question information for my sentiment analysis coursework
+This is the publicly available version of my sentiment analysis coursework that contains only the set questions; my responses are in a private repo to prevent future students from accessing them.
+Please message me if you want to have access to the other repo.